The Titan Desert will take place from 10th to 15th October 2021.

 The six stages of the race have an average distance of about 110 km each.
 It is possible to face a stage of 80 km and others up to 140 km.

 It is a stage in which the participants do not have any external assistance in the camp and the mechanics and physiotherapists will be found at the end of the next day stage.
-Participants must carry everything they need to spend the night in the camp because the usual haimas are replaced by a large common tent; without mattresses, sheets or blankets (it's recommended to bring a sleeping bag and air mattress).
-And there is no access to personal luggage.
+Participants should carry all they need to spend the night in the bivouac, as the haimas (tents) will not have mattresses, sheets or blankets (we recommend taking a sleeping bag and an inflatable sleeping pad).

 Checkpoints controls are placed depending on the route of each stage.
 Although varying depending on the route, there will be no more than 4 per stage, and there will be communicated the day before.